pedrosnk/transmute/_posts/2023-08-31-creating-a-new-post-on-jekyll.markdown

 While the initial theme (minima) is a nice quickstart, I'm stil confused on how I can alter it down, it seems like I need to create a new theme or a new layout to alter it down to add what need to be added.

+Edit: I just found out that theres a Frotn-matter called `published`.
+When it is set to false it hides the page for good.
+The first question I have from that is, why this is not defaulted generated?
+Why those neat options are hidden from everybody else?

 ## References